Actindo-AG/Documentation/PIM/API/05_Products.md

 | **parentProduct**       | object    |  It contains the required field **id**.  |
 | **variantSet**          | object    |  It contains the required field **id**.  |

+> [Info] The *variantSet* parameter is only necessary if the master-to-be is not a master product yet.

-### Sample: Add a variant to master product request
+### Sample: Add a variant to master product

       {
         "variantProduct": {
-          "id": 852
+          "id": 951
         },
         "parentProduct": {
-          "id": 842
+          "id": 941
         },
         "variantSet": {
-          "id": 32
+          "id": 91
         }
       }

-"error": "Call to a member function getVariantSet() on a non-object (null)",

-### Sample: Add a variant to master product response

-[comment]: <> (Add multiple variants to a master product at a time?)

 ## Delete a product